Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

   }
 ```

-In our case, since there is no call to `accrueVault` but there is a call to `accrueUser`, the user is accounted shares for the epoch, but the vault isn't.
+In our case, since there is no call to `accrueVault` in `_handleTransfer` but there is a call to `accrueUser`, **the user is accounted shares for the epoch, but the vault isn't**.

 We can say that this is a real bug because it causes users to have claimable shares in an epoch in which there are no claimable shares tracked by the total supply.
-This would cause the following logic in the `claimReward` function to behave incorrectly due to a 0 return value from `_getTotalSupplyAtEpoch`:
+This would cause the following logic in the `claimReward` function to behave incorrectly due to a 0 return value from `_getTotalSupplyAtEpoch`, making a user unable to claim in an epoch for which they've accrued rewards:

 ```javascript
     function claimReward(uint256 epochId, address vault, address token, address user) public {